Winston-Salem theaters prepare to celebrate the season

 “My creative team offers exciting and flawless sounds by Tony Gillion, festive and intriguing costumes by Frenchy LaVerne Slade, and scintillating lights and scenery by Dr. Artie Reese, all enveloped by the direction and choreography.”

-Interested audiences can purchase tickets to view the production online starting Dec.
+Interested audiences can buy tickets to view the production online starting Dec.
 1.

 Meanwhile, the Little Theatre of Winston-Salem is preparing music of the holiday season as found on Broadway to help lift holiday spirits.